godotengine/godot-docs/classes/class_geometry.rst

 - **JOIN_ROUND** = **1** --- While flattened paths can never perfectly trace an arc, they are approximated by a series of arc chords.

-- **JOIN_MITER** = **2** --- There's a necessary limit to mitered joins since offsetting edges that join at very acute angles will produce excessively long and narrow 'spikes'.
-For any given edge join, when miter offsetting would exceed that maximum distance, 'square' joining is applied.
+- **JOIN_MITER** = **2** --- There's a necessary limit to mitered joins since offsetting edges that join at very acute angles will produce excessively long and narrow "spikes".
+For any given edge join, when miter offsetting would exceed that maximum distance, "square" joining is applied.

 .. _enum_Geometry_PolyEndType: